Kuoxsr/hardcore-hearts-sound-pack/technical-notes.md

 In assets/minecraft/sounds.json, you refer to resources in these namespaces like this:

 ```
-"team:{team-member-name}/{ogg-file-name}"
+"team:{team-member-name}/{sound-event}/{ogg-file-name}"
 ```

-Note the use of a colon (:) instead of a slash.  this is because a namespace folder is just the starting point for every other category of minecraft resource.
-In our case, there is a "sounds" sub-folder underneath "team" and the logic that reads the sounds.json file adds this after the "team:" automatically at runtime.
+Note the use of a colon (:) instead of a slash after the namespace "team."  this is because a namespace folder is just the starting point for every other category of minecraft resource.
+In our case, there is a "sounds" sub-folder underneath "team" and the logic that reads the sounds.json file adds this automatically after the "team:" namespace at runtime.

 Here's an example of this usage from this pack:
 ```
 "entity.villager.death": {
         "replace":true,
         "sounds": [
-            {"name":"team:thebakeddean/no-oh-my-gosh-dude", "volume":0.5}
+            {"name":"team:tamildin/villager/hurt/gasp01", "volume":0.5}
         ],
         "subtitle": "subtitles.entity.villager.death"
     }